 Sell-by, Use-by, Dates

-Food safety is not an issue in products kept on the shelf or in the pantry for long periods of time.
+Food safety is not an issue for properly canned products kept on the shelf or in the pantry for long periods of time.
 In fact, canned food has an almost indefinite shelf life at moderate temperatures (75° F and below).
-Canned food as old as 100 years has been found in sunken ships and it is still micro-biologically safe!
+Canned food as old as 100 years has been found in sunken ships and it has still been micro-biologically safe!

 No one will recommend keeping canned food for 100 years, however if the can is intact, not dented or bulging, it is likely edible.

 When in doubt, cook it (which you probably would do anyway).